 How European collaboration is driving an open source revolution in the chip space

-And there’s one part of the market to which Europe is especially committed: the open-source, royalty-free instruction set architecture (ISA) for semiconductors: RISC-V.
+The European Chips Act, effective September 2023, invests €43 billion to double Europe’s semiconductor output to 20% by 2030.
+There’s one part of the market to which Europe is especially committed: the open-source, royalty-free instruction set architecture (ISA) for semiconductors: RISC-V.

-For decades, the microprocessor market has been dominated by companies such as Arm and Intel that licence their chip design IP to companies for a fee.
-For example, Arm-based chips have powered more than 99 percent of the world’s smartphones for more than a decade.
+For years, the microprocessor market has been dominated by companies such as Arm and Intel that licence their chip design IP to companies for a fee.
+Arm-based chips have powered more than 99 % of the world’s smartphones for more than a decade.
+Now open source RISC-V is giving developers the ability to design chips without paying royalties.

-In other words, TRISTAN (Together for RISc-V Technology and ApplicatioNs) will ‘productise’ RISC-V – especially in the area of ‘system on a chip’, which combines many elements of a computer system into a single chip (system memory, graphics processing, radio modems (etc).
+One of the EU’s flagship RISC-V projects is the 3 year TRISTAN consortium.
+Its aim is to create repository of industrial quality RISC-V chip designs in different domains such as automotive, industrial and healthcare.
+TRISTAN (Together for RISc-V Technology and ApplicatioNs) will ‘productise’ RISC-V –in the area of ‘system on a chip’, which combines many elements of a computer system into a single chip (system memory, graphics processing, radio modems (etc).

 Software wants to be free: the origins of open source